sudban3089/DetectingNear-Duplicates/README.md

-# Detecting Near-Duplicates Using Graph Neural Networks
+# Detecting Near-Duplicates Using Graph Neural Networks and Sensor Pattern Noise

 This is a Tensorflow and MATLAB R2018a implementation of detection of near-duplicate face images using graph neural network and sensor pattern noise